Authenticate with Tango API

 2. Navigate to Team settings on the left menu.

-1. Go to API keys and click Manage.
+1. Go to RaaS API keys and click Manage.

-1. Click Generate API Key to create you API key.
+1. Click Generate API Key to create a new API key.

 2. To make the key visible, click the eye icon next to your Active key.